alexpusch/rust-magic-patterns/dumbing-down-iterator/Readme.md

 # Dumbing down Rust Iterator internals

 The Rust Iterator API is one of the first things a Rust novice should learn after familiarizing themselves with the basics of the language.
 However, this API and its documentation can be daunting for a beginner.

-For example, let's look at the basic `map` function:
+For example, have you ever looked at the [map](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.map) method documentation and wondered why it's so complicated?

 ```rust
 fn map<B, F>(self, f: F) -> Map<Self, F>